Film Industries and Creative Writing BA (Hons)

 - Writing for the Film Industries (1)

-Core units you will study in this year include:
+Core modules you will study in this year include:

 Options to choose from in this year currently include: